Soil Sampling and Testing

 - Soil Nutrient Levels

 - Additional Results

 A soil test is no better than the care given to taking samples.
-Follow the guidelines in Table 1.2-3 for taking soil samples.
+Follow the guidelines in Table (below) for taking soil samples.
 Not following these instruction or the instructions from your soil testing lab can invalidate your soil test results and interpretations.
-It is very important to completely and accurately fill out the soil test information sheet that goes to the lab with the sample (Figure 1.2-4).
+It is very important to completely and accurately fill out the soil test information sheet that goes to the lab with the sample (Figure: "Sample soil test results").
 Mailing kits for submitting samples to the Agricultural Analytical Services Laboratory are available from all Penn State Cooperative Extension offices.

 - Do not wait until the last minute.
 The best time to sample is in the summer of fall.

 - Take cores from at least 15 to 20 spots randomly over the field to obtain a representative sample.
 One sample should not represent more than 10 to 20 acres.

 - Sample between rows.
 Avoid old fence rows, dead furrows, and other spots that are not representative of the whole field.

 - Take separate samples from problem areas if they can be treated separately.

 - In cultivated fields, sample to plow depth.